ianBanksia/stacks-invaders/README.md

 - Users need to be aware that any STX spent acceleratting their transactions can't be refund;
 - Users need to be aware that only one transaction will succeed per block;
 - Price will start at 1 STX and will gradually increase to up to 10 STX
+- There's no need to rush, mint will be live for a little under 5000 Stacks blocks, which is ~10 days.

 # GONZO ORIENTED DEVELOPMENT